KadenShubert/music-mental_health-analysis/README.md

 # Music Mental Health EDA

-People often use music to impact their moods and mental health awareness is more present than ever.
-The analysis of this dataset aims to identify patterns within the listening habits to gain insights into what makes listening habits have a positive versus negative impact for a given person, these insights could provide enough information for someone to identify how a change in their listening habits could positively impact their mental health.
+Music is often used to influence moods, and with growing awareness around mental health, understanding the impact of listening habits on mental well-being is crucial.
+This project aims to analyze a dataset to identify patterns in listening habits that positively or negatively affect mental health.
+The insights gained could help individuals adjust their music consumption to improve their mental well-being.

 ## Solution
-The goal of this project was to uncover the relationships in listening habits of a diverse group of individuals and how they report it impacts their mental health using [this Kaggle dataset](https://www.kaggle.com/datasets/catherinerasgaitis/mxmh-survey-results).
-EDA was performed on the dataset to uncover these relationships along with visualizations to support the findings.
-A Random Forest Classification model was trained using the cleaned and formatted data, using the features deemed to be most impactful from a feature importance analysis, along with the ability to input new data to predict if the provided personal features and listening habits will lead to improved mental health.
+This project explores the relationships between the listening habits of a diverse group of individuals and their reported mental health status using [this Kaggle dataset](https://www.kaggle.com/datasets/catherinerasgaitis/mxmh-survey-results).
+Exploratory Data Analysis (EDA) was performed to uncover these relationships, supported by visualizations.
+Additionally, a Random Forest Classification model was trained on the cleaned and formatted data.
+The model uses the most impactful features identified through feature importance analysis to predict whether certain personal features and listening habits can lead to improved mental health.

-### Repo structure
+### Repository Structure
-- **Assignment_1_Kaden_Shubert.ipynb**: A Jupyter Notebook containing all data analysis, visualizations and model training.
-This notebook was developed use in Google Colab.
+- **Assignment_1_Kaden_Shubert.ipynb**: This Jupyter Notebook contains all data analysis, visualizations, and model training.
+It was developed for use in Google Colab.
-- **Music_MentalHealth_Data.csv**: Dataset from kaggle containing mental health information along with personal information from a survey spread through numerous online forums.
+- **Music_MentalHealth_Data.csv**: This is the dataset from Kaggle, which includes mental health information and personal details collected through a survey distributed across various online forums.